Affiliate links on Android Authority may earn us a commission. Learn more.

 - What we like: Great design, light smart capabilities, affordability.

-We all remember the days when Nokia ruled the cellphone landscape.
+Many of us remember the days when Nokia ruled the cellphone landscape.
 From unbreakable bricks to bright-colored devices, it was just the way to go.
-Now, the Nokia 2760 Flip is here to recapture a little bit of that excitement.
-It’s a 4G-enabled device with a 5MP camera and access to a few of the most popular apps.
-You can tap into YouTube, WhatsApp, and Google Maps right on the 2.8-inch internal display.
-Nokia’s 2760 Flip phone is available from Straight Talk and Tracfone in the USA, and it’s affordable.
+The Nokia 2760 Flip tries to recapture a little bit of that excitement.
+It’s a 4G-enabled device with a 5MP camera and access to a few of the most popular modern apps, such as YouTube, WhatsApp, and Google Maps.
+You’ll be looking at these on a 2.8-inch internal display.
+The 2760 Flip phone is available from Straight Talk and TracFone in the US.

 Kyocera DuraXV Extreme